 While these standards apply nationwide, there is variation across states in other services that are excluded from consumers' deductibles.
 California's marketplace Covered California, for example, excludes physician visits and outpatient services from the deductible for all silver level and higher plans.
 A CMS analysis of silver level plans in 2015 found that 80 percent of consumers selected plans that had one of seven service exclusions including primary and specialty care visits, generic and brand name drugs, mental health and substance use disorders services.
-Description of the consumers of t didn't know if it did (Exhibit 7).
+Description of the services of the consumers of the services of the services of the consumers of the services of the s didn't know if it did (Exhibit 7).
 Adults with lower incomes were more likely to be unaware that their health plans covered these services, compared to adults with higher incomes (49% vs 32%).